Nana (novel): Origins

-Plot summary
+Synopsis

-Nana tells the story of Nana Coupeau's rise from streetwalker to high-class prostitute during the last three years of the French Second Empire.
-Nana first appeared near the end of Zola's earlier novel Rougon-Macquart series, L'Assommoir (1877), where she is the daughter of an abusive drunk.
+Nana tells the story of Anna "Nana" Coupeau's rise from streetwalker to high-class prostitute during the last three years of the French Second Empire.
+Nana first appeared near the end of L'Assommoir (1877), Zola's earlier novel in the Rougon-Macquart series, where she is the daughter of an abusive drunk.
 At the conclusion of that novel, she is living in the streets and just beginning a life of prostitution.

 Nana opens with a night at the Théâtre des Variétés in April 1867 just after the Exposition Universelle has opened.
-Nana is eighteen years old, though she would have been fifteen according to the family tree of the Rougon-Macquarts Zola had published years before starting work on this novel.
+Nana is 18 years old, but she would have been 15 according to the family tree of the Rougon-Macquarts Zola had published years before starting work on this novel.
 Zola describes in detail the performance of La blonde Vénus, a fictional operetta modeled after Offenbach's La belle Hélène, in which Nana is cast as the lead.
-All of Paris is talking about her, though this is her first stage appearance.
+All of Paris is talking about her, but this is her first stage appearance.
 When asked to say something about her talents, Bordenave, the manager of the theatre, explains that a star does not need to know how to sing or act: "Nana has something else, dammit, and something that takes the place of everything else.
 I scented it out, and it smells damnably strong in her, or else I lost my sense of smell."
 Just as the crowd is about to dismiss her performance as terrible, young Georges Hugon shouts: "Très chic!"
 From then on, she owns the audience.
 Zola describes her appearance only thinly veiled in the third act: "All of a sudden, in the good-natured child the woman stood revealed, a disturbing woman with all the impulsive madness of her sex, opening the gates of the unknown world of desire.
 Nana was still smiling, but with the deadly smile of a man-eater."